Production Animal Residency

 You may also find these FAQs helpful

-Education is an integral part of the Synergy ethos and the practice is involved with RVC Core rotation teaching as well as having run a successful internship programme for over 8 years after which many interns have gone on to be employed within the practice and now perform important roles whilst simultaneously growing the business and advancing their careers.
-The joint Residency programme between RVC and Synergy will build on this success and aim to develop future Bovine specialists.
+Education is an integral part of the Synergy ethos and the practice is involved with RVC Core rotation teaching as well as having run a successful internship programme in collaboration with RVC for over 12 years after which many interns have gone on to be employed within the practice and now perform important roles whilst simultaneously growing the business and advancing their careers.
+The joint Residency programme between RVC and Synergy already has two active Bovine residents enrolled and will continue to build on this success and aim to develop future Bovine specialists.

 For an informal discussion about these residencies, please contact: